colinhacks/zod/README.md

 ### `.keyof`

-Use `.key` to create a `ZodEnum` schema from the keys of an object schema.
+Use `.keyof` to create a `ZodEnum` schema from the keys of an object schema.

 ```ts
 const keySchema = Dog.keyof();